Natetgmaxwell/ntgm/src/site/notes/Sources/Books/@stevenbartlett2023DiaryCEO33.md

 > [!quote-yellow] (Page 40) yellow
 >
 > ‘For some of our most important beliefs we have no evidence at all, except that people we love and trust hold these beliefs.
 Considering how little we know, the condence we have in our beliefs is preposterous - and it is also essential.’
-2002 Nobel Prize laureate [[Cards/Daniel Kahneman\|Daniel Kahneman]]
+2002 Nobel Prize laureate Daniel Kahneman
 >
 { #8U3PK3C9aW8D3YCQYp40}